Frank Polizzi: Indictments

 But as the DeCavalcante crime family finally had been slowing down the war of New Jersey, US law enforcement launched a massive attack with indictments on 40 members of the family, including Polizzi, on December 2, 1999.
 Every family captain was arrested and put on trial for labor and construction racketeering, drug trafficking, illegal gambling, extortion, loansharking, money laundering, fraud and murder and conspiracy charges, which led to three highly involved members turning informants, first soldier Anthony Capo, then captain Anthony Rotondo, and in the end, acting boss Vincent Palermo also agreed to turn state's evidence.
 Polizzi and the rest of the DeCavalcante family regime were put on trial for another more charges and placed in custody.

 Death

 However, as the US authorities had put 40 members, almost the entire DeCavalcante crime family, on trial in 2000, it took long time before the trials were even halfway completed.
 Polizzi by now was critically ill with cancer, and was frequently in the Medical Center for prisoners, and on Christmas Eve, 2001, seven years after his diagnosis, Polizzi died.
-If the convicted drug-dealer, who in 1999 conspired with DeCavalcante family leaders to kill three rival soldiers, including soldier turned informant Anthony Capo's wife and children, lived long enough through the trial, he would probably have been sentenced to life imprisonment along with his superiors.

-Comparing

-In later times, Frank Polizzi's battle against cancer has been compared to the death of Gambino crime family boss John Gotti, who died of cancer while serving 100 years in prison for federal racketeering and 13 murder charges.